 To help avoid these problems, be sure to ask your Philadelphia dentist to take transcranial or tomographic x-rays before orthodontic treatment in order to evaluate the correct position of your joints.
 These x-rays will also act as a blueprint to help establish a harmonious relationship between your teeth, muscles, nerves, and joints.

 If you live in Philadelphia, Main Line, or Ardmore, Pennsylvania and think your braces may be casing TMD, please contact the office of experienced Philadelphia Neuromuscular Dentist Dr. Lindsey Marshall to schedule an initial consultation.
 We can help you alleviate your painful symptoms.

-Posted in: Neuromuscular Dentistry
+Posted in: Physiologic Dentistry